IndustryFoundationClasses/Questions/README.md

 In this light, this Github repo was created to act as more public and fiction-less place to ask these questions.

-Secondly, being that Github is inherently for software development, it's native tools will undoubtedly prove helpful drilling into specific code and content.
+Secondly, being that Github is inherently for software development, its native tools will undoubtedly prove helpful drilling into specific code and content.